Saint Vincent and the Grenadines Botanic Gardens: Establishment

-Expansion and Development
+Expansion and development

-Surviving plant catalogues - of which there are five - provide a quantitative account of the Garden's expansion from 1765.
-These documents show a twenty-five fold increase in the number of plants when classified by genus until the early nineteenth century; 52 in 1773, 769 in 1792, 796 in 1793, and 1,311 by 1806.
-Classed according to the floristic kingdoms from which they originated, the Garden's botanists acquired plants from three of the world's six photochoria; approximately twelve per cent from Holocratic North America and Europe; forty-one per cent from Neotropical Central and South America, and forty-seven per cent from the Palaeotropical regions of South-East Asia, the Indian Subcontinent and Africa.
-Given the paucity of government funding and logistical support provided for the Garden, many of these plant species were sent by French botanists working from Saint Domingue, Martinique, Guadeloupe and Cayenne.
-Notable participants in this network of plant exchange included the marquis de Bouillé François Claude Amour du Chariol, Governor General of the French Antilles from 1777–83, and Jean-Baptiste Victor Hugues, Governor of Guadeloupe from 1794–95 and French Guiana from 1802 - 1809.
+Surviving plant catalogues – of which there are five – provide a quantitative account of the garden's expansion from 1765.
+These documents show a twenty-fivefold increase in the number of plants when classified by genus until the early nineteenth century; 52 in 1773, 769 in 1792, 796 in 1793, and 1,311 by 1806.
+Classed according to the floristic kingdoms from which they originated, the garden's botanists acquired plants from three of the world's six photochoria; approximately twelve per cent from Holocratic North America and Europe; forty-one per cent from Neotropical Central and South America, and forty-seven per cent from the Palaeotropical regions of South-East Asia, the Indian subcontinent and Africa.

+Given the paucity of government funding and logistical support provided for the garden, many of these plant species were sent by French botanists working from Saint Domingue, Martinique, Guadeloupe and Cayenne.
+Notable participants in this network of plant exchange included the marquis de Bouillé François Claude Amour du Chariol, Governor General of the French Antilles from 1777 to 1783, and Jean-Baptiste Victor Hugues, Governor of Guadeloupe from 1794 to 1795 and French Guiana from 1802 to 1809.

-Following the Peace of Paris in (1763) the newly-appointed governor of the southern British Caribbean islands, Robert Melville, and the military surgeon in St. Vincent, George Young, decided to create a botanic garden, primarily to provide medicinal plants for the military and improve the life and economy of the colony.
-18th century botanists placed great emphasis on introducing valuable and commercial plants from the East Indies to Kew Gardens in England to be sent later to the American tropics.
-The Royal Society fostered the introduction, establishment, and dissemination of highly-prized species.
+Following the Peace of Paris in (1763) the newly appointed governor of the southern British Caribbean islands, Robert Melville, and the military surgeon in Saint Vincent, George Young, decided to create a botanic garden, primarily to provide medicinal plants for the military and improve the life and economy of the colony.
+Eighteenth-century botanists placed great emphasis on introducing valuable and commercial plants from the East Indies to Kew Gardens in England to be sent later to the American tropics.
+The Royal Society fostered the introduction, establishment, and dissemination of highly prized species.

 Melville, anticipating modern ethnobotany, urged that "physical practitioners of the country, natives of experience, and even old Caribs and slaves who have dealt in cures might be worth taking notice of, and if at any time you should think that a secret may be got at or even an improvement for small expense, I shall readily pay for it."
 The War Department (UK) and the Honourable East India Company sent seeds and plants from tropical India and from British North Borneo, Sabah, and Sarawak in the East Indies.
 Other species came from French and Caribbean sources, such as cinnamon from Guadeloupe and Grenada.
 From Kew Gardens came seeds from China.

-Under George Young (1765-1785), and the capable and enthusiastic guidance of the second superintendent curator, Alexander Anderson who served from 1785-1811, the Botanical Gardens quickly attained an enviable reputation and received wide acclaim.
+Under George Young (1765–1785), and the capable and enthusiastic guidance of the second superintendent curator, Alexander Anderson, who served from 1785 to 1811, the Botanical Gardens quickly attained an enviable reputation and received wide acclaim.
 The garden attracted talented successor curators, including William Lochead, George Caley, Henry Powell, and William Sands.